 Those with a turnover of less than €30,000 can also opt to register for VAT if they wish.
 Once businesses have registered, they will receive a VAT number in Luxembourg which can be used for trade purposes.

 - Intermediary rate of 14% on alcohol, fuel and petrol;

 - Reduced rate of 8% on heating, lighting, clothes, hairdressing, cycles, cleaning related to private households;

 - Super-reduced rate of 3% on food, soft drinks, children’s clothes, books, medical products, water, and rental costs.

-If annual turnover is less than €112,000 then returns are filed annually.
-The deadline for filing a VAT return in Luxembourg annually is 1 March.
+If annual turnover is less than €112,000 then returns must be filed annually.
+The deadline for filing a VAT return in Luxembourg is 1 March each year.
 Monthly and quarterly returns need to be submitted by 15th of the month.

 Cross-border VAT in Luxembourg